 If you’re trying to save for retirement, high-interest debts can make it more difficult.
 In the example, much of the payments go towards interest.
 Paying down debts can significantly reduce the amount of interest you pay overall.

-Deciding on the best debt payoff plan can be difficult.
+Deciding on a debt payoff plan can be difficult.
 Should you accelerate debt payoff?
 Or maximize current contributions to your investment portfolio?
 It can be complicated to determine the value of reducing debt vs. potential investment returns.
 Considering how much you already have saved and the time you have until your target retirement date are also important in making this calculation.
 Need help weighing the pros and cons?
-Speak with a Financial Advisor to determine the best plan of action for your situation.
+Speak with a Financial Advisor to determine a plan.

 There are many ways to manage your debt responsibly.
 Depending on your situation, you may need to consider going to budget counseling, negotiating for lower interest rates with your creditors or consolidating your debt.